tonypony220/cub3d/README.md

-Idea of project is to create a “realistic” 3D graphical representation of the inside of a maze from a first-person perspective using the Ray-Casting principles (like in Wolfenshtein 3d)
+Idea of project is to create a “realistic” 3D graphical representation of the inside of a maze from a first-person perspective using the Ray-Casting principles (like in Wolfenshtein 3d).

+All calculations are slow because only CPU cast each ray wtih simple DDA algorithm.
-Image adopting for screen size, which you could change in file , but it uses a lot of CPU, there are map, which you could change, but it should be valid, otherwise you will got an error
+Image adopting for screen size, which you could set.
+There are map, which you could change, but it should be valid, otherwise you will got an error.
+Letters (NSWE) are shortcuts for directions.
+Also you colud adjust the color of floor(F) and ceil(C).
+And to change texture just upload it to project and set in config.
+And it's possible to make screenshot and get handmade BMP file! :)

+If you do the same project and wonder why it moves so smooth, answer in event with keyboard.
-To make it display faster used simple buffer
+To make it display faster used simple standart buffer (like slow IN/OUT operation).

+to run `./cub3D map.cub`
+second argument is file with settings